Röthis

 Röthis is a municipality in the district of Feldkirch in the Austrian state of Vorarlberg.

+Name

+The name of Röthis was first recorded as Roetis around 1380 in a bailiff's register in Chur.
+Other spellings included Rötis, Roetys, Reottis, and Röttis.
+The spelling Röthis became common in the late 18th and 19th centuries.

+Geography

+Röthis is located in Vorarlberg, western Austria, at an elevation of 508 metres.
+The Frutz forms the municipality's western boundary at about 440 metres above sea level, while the land rises to about 700 metres along the Frödisch in the southeast.
+The municipality covers just under 3 km², of which about 20% is used for agriculture and one-third is forested.

+Röthis has no other cadastral communities.

 Transport

 Sulz-Röthis railway station is an intermediate station on the Vorarlberg railway line (Vorarlbergbahn) traversing Vorarlberg in a north-south direction.
 The railway station is called at by the S1 regional train service of Vorarlberg S-Bahn, operated by Austrian Federal Railways (ÖBB).